prog108/beewareGUI/README.md

 I uploaded two main files: one(Main_for_windows) that you can run in Windows(for example from Visual Studio Code) simply by choossing: "Run Or Debug..." and "Run Python File".
+For this to run properly you must install: pip install DateTime
+                                           pip install db-sqlite3
+                                           pip install toga

 Second file is Main_for_android.
 To run it, you must follow the instructions below.